stephaniereinders/stephaniereinders_website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a Ph.D. candidate at Iowa State University.
-I am co-majoring in applied mathematics and computer engineering and minoring in statistics.
-The [Center for Statistics and Applications in Forensic Evidence](https://forensicstats.org)
+I am a Ph.D. candidate at Iowa State University co-majoring in applied mathematics and computer engineering and minoring in statistics.
+I have worked for the [Center for Statistics and Applications in Forensic Evidence](https://forensicstats.org) as a graduate research assistant for four years now, conducting research in steganalysis and camera device identification.
+Steganalysis seeks to identify data hidden within digital images.
+The goal of camera device identification is to determine which camera took a particular digital image.
+In my reasearch, I apply machine learning techniques and statistical models to these problems to make current techniques more efficient in practice and more suitable for presentation as evidence in court.

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.